cangjielanguage/cangjie_docs/docs/dev-guide/source_en/package/toplevel_access.md

     }
     ```

-- `public` top-level declarations can use anonymous functions or any top-level functions, including those with `public` modifiers and those without.
+- `public` top-level declarations can use anonymous functions or any top-level functions, including both `public` and non-`public` top-level functions.

     <!-- compile -toplevel-->